 Main procedures you will undergo if you take part in this research study: We are asking for use of leftover biological samples such as blood for children and parents and may ask for a saliva sample from children and parents.
 We also ask for your permission for access to your child’s and your (mom’s) medical information.
 In rare cases, we may ask to collect a research-initiated blood sample.

 Number study visits and how long study visits will be: There will be one in-person visit which will take no more than 30 minutes.
-If you are responding to the flyer, your visit will be complete after you sign the e-consent.
+If you are responding to the flyer or email, your visit will be complete after you sign the e-consent.
 You may contact a research team member prior to signing the e-consent if you want to discuss the study.

 How long you will be in the study: Your involvement in this study will last for up to one-half hour.
 Your sample and health information may be used indefinitely.